Feedback Insertion-Deletion Codes: Conclusion

 \section{Conclusion}

 In this paper, we have introduced a new problem statement of transmitting information through the adversarial insertion-deletion channel with feedback.
 We have shown a reduction of this problem to a problem of communication over the adversarial substitution channel.
 Thereby, the maximal asymptotic rate of feedback codes for the adversarial insertion-deletion channel has been established.
 In particular, the rate is positive whenever the fraction of insertion and deletion errors inflicted by the channel is less than $\frac{1}{2}$.
-We also revisit Zigangirov's algorithm~\cite{zigangirov1976number} for the adversarial substitution channel with feedback and present a more elaborate version of his proof.
+We also revisit Horstein's algorithm~\cite{horstein1963sequential} for the adversarial substitution channel with feedback and present a more elaborate version of Zigangirov's analysis~\cite{zigangirov1976number}.

 We emphasize that all results discussed in the paper concern the binary channel.
 A natural question that arises is whether it is possible to extend the methodology for the $q$-ary case.
 The best currently known results for the adversarial $q$-ary substitution channel with feedback are discussed in~\cite{lebedev2016coding}.
-In particular, for the fraction of errors $0<\tau<1/q$, the maximal asymptotic rate is established only for a countable number of values for $\tau$ and so far it remains an open question whether this rate is equal to the Hamming bound.
+In particular, for the fraction of errors $0<\tau<1/q$, the maximal asymptotic rate is established only for a countable number of values for $\tau$.
 Moreover, we point out that it is hard to generalize Zigangirov's arguments to the $q$-ary case and, in particular, find appropriate analogues of functions $u$ and $v$.